 Captain Ronnie Wallace, MFH, was the undisputed dean of British foxhunting for the entire latter half of the twentieth century.
 A Master of Foxhounds for more than fifty consecutive years, he was a genius in the art of venery, possessed a mystical connection with hounds, and was revered for his uncanny breeding sense.
 He was arguably the English breeder most influential in the development of today’s modern English foxhound.

 It’s been sixteen years since Captain Wallace died in an automobile accident at age eighty-two.
-We have remembered the Captain in previous articles, but as we hear more personal and first-hand stories of his inexplicable feats with foxhounds, his legend merits revisiting.To read more, a subscription is needed: Click here to subscribe
+We have remembered the Captain in previous articles, but as we hear more personal and first-hand stories of his inexplicable feats with foxhounds, his legend merits revisiting.To read more, a subscription is required.
+Log in or click here to subscribe.